The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Smooth strongly convex functions

 \subsection{Algorithm design for $F_{m,L}$}

-For the case with no noise, the Triple Momentum (TM) method~\cite{tmm} attains the fastest-known worst-case rate of $\rho_\text{TM} = 1 - \sqrt{\frac{m}{L}}$ over the function class $F_{m,L}$.
-It has recently been shown that this rate cannot be improved using Zames--Falb multipliers from robust control~\cite{scherer2021convex}.
+For the case with no noise, the Triple Momentum (TM) method~\cite{tmm} attains the fastest-known worst-case convergence rate of $1 - \sqrt{\frac{m}{L}}$ over the function class $F_{m,L}$.
+Recent work by Drori and Taylor \cite{oracle-complexity,ITEM} has confirmed that this rate is in fact optimal.

-There are few examples in the literature of accelerated algorithms that trade off convergence rate and sensitivity to noise via explicit parameter tuning.
-One example is the Robust Momentum (RM) method, proposed in~\cite{rmm}, which uses the parameter $\rho \in \bigl[1-\sqrt{\frac{m}{L}},1-\frac{m}{L}\bigr]$.
-When $\rho=1-\sqrt{\frac{m}{L}}$, RM recovers TM (fast but sensitive to noise).
-When $\rho = 1-\frac{m}{L}$, RM recovers GD with stepsize $\alpha=\frac{1}{L}$ (slow, but robust to noise).
-The RM algorithm was designed for use with \emph{multiplicative noise} and does not perform as well with additive noise.

-We adopted the three-parameter class $(\alpha,\beta,\eta)$ described in \cref{sec:parameterization} as our search space for optimized algorithms, because it includes TM and RM as special cases, as well Nesterov's Fast Gradient (FG) method, which is a popular choice for this function class.
-Our proposed algorithm, which we call the \emph{Robust Accelerated Method} (RAM), uses a parameter $\rho$ similar to RM to trade off convergence rate and sensitivity to noise, but achieves better performance than RM in the sense that it is closer to being Pareto-optimal.
+We adopted the three-parameter class $(\alpha,\beta,\eta)$ described in \cref{sec:parameterization} as our search space for optimized algorithms, because it includes TM as a special case, and FG, which is a popular choice for this function class.
+We begin with the GD baseline.

-To design RAM, we followed the procedure outlined in~\cref{sec:design}.
-Using the weighted off-by-one IQC formulation~\eqref{eq:IQC_parameterization} (in the following subsection) parameterized by the matrix $Q$, the matrix in the LMI \eqref{eq:lmi_cvx_1} has rank one, so all of its $2\times 2$ minors are zero.
-Furthermore, the vector in the inequality \eqref{eq:lmi_cvx_2} is zero.
-We then solved this set of polynomial equations for the algorithm stepsizes and the solution to the LMI, using the values of a numerically-optimized algorithm to guide the solution process.
-Our main result concerning RAM is \cref{thm:RAM}, whose proof is in \cref{proof:RAM}.